School of Geography

 • Libby Pattison (2022-2025).
 Ice-marginal dynamics of plateau icefields in response to climate change.
 School of Geography studentship.

 I deliver teaching on a range of physical geography topics including geomorphology, glaciers and environmental change, atmospheric processes and climate change, as well as remote sensing and geophysical methods.
-I am module convenor for two modules: GEOG1037 Planet Earth: Exploring the Physical Environment and GEOG3063 Unearthing the Past.
-During the 2023-24 academic year, I will contribute teaching to the following modules in the School of Geography.
+I am currently module convenor for the core first-year module, GEOG1037 Planet Earth: Exploring the Physical Environment.
+During the 2024-25 academic year, I will contribute teaching to the following modules in the School of Geography.

 GEOG2003 Techniques in Physical Geography: in this compulsory second-year module, I am responsible for teaching a project on geomorphological mapping methods.
 I deliver this through a combination of lecture- and practical-based teaching.

 GEOG3055 Advances in Remote Sensing: in this optional third-year module, I deliver teaching on geospatial and geophysical methods.
-I give a lecture and practical focused on geomorphological change detection using repeat drone-based photogrammetry, and a lecture and practical focused on ground-penetrating radar (GPR) surveying.
+I give lectures and practicals focused on geomorphological change detection using repeat imagery and on ground-penetrating radar (GPR) surveying.

 GEOG3062 Global Climate Change: in this optional third-year module, I deliver lecture-based teaching on the impacts of climate change on glaciers and ice sheets, covering observed changes to glaciers and ice sheets and predicted changes during the 21st Century.